-The top panel of Table 5 presents the estimated effects on Hungarian residents' real income.
-The effect of border changes on average real income per capita, calculated using the real income gains from trade (GFT) formula of Proposition 2, is tightly identified.
-On average, the new border led to a 15.55% decline in real income (standard error 0.28%), with a standard deviation of 1.08% across locations (standard error 0.24%).30 Figure 9 presents the smoothed empirical density of the losses, calculated at the point estimate of $\theta = 11.49$.
-It can be seen from the figure that the redrawing of borders had a considerably heterogeneous impact across Hungarian locations.
-The 2nd and 98th percentiles of the distribution are 13.9% and 17.6%, almost four percentage points apart from one another.
+be seen from the figure that the redrawing of borders had a considerably heterogeneous impact across Hungarian locations.
+The second and ninety-eighth percentiles of the distribution are 13.9 percent and 17.6 percent, almost 4 percentage points apart from one another.
 The top panel of Table 5 also shows that this heterogeneity in losses led to an increase in country-level income inequality, measured as the standard deviation of individuals' (log) real income.
-The point estimate of the increase in inequality is 9.68%.
+The point estimate of the increase in inequality is 9.68 percent.
 However, the standard error of this estimate, unlike the one of average income losses, is relatively large.
 This is primarily due to the fact that real income inequality was relatively low in 1910, thus even relatively small noises in measured inequality in 1910 and 1930 lead to a large noise in the measured percentage change in inequality.

-Figure 10 shows the geography of real income losses at the point estimate of $\theta = 11.49$.
-The figure confirms that the smallest losses were mostly incurred at central locations, while places near the new Eastern border suffered the largest decline in real income.
-This is not surprising as these were places that had been centrally located before 1920 but got very close to the border afterwards (see Figure 1).
+Figure 9 shows the geography of real income losses at the point estimate of $\theta = 11.49$.
+The figure confirms that the smallest losses were mostly incurred at central locations, while places near the new eastern border suffered the largest decline in real income.
+This is not surprising, as these were places that had been centrally located before 1920 but got very close to the border afterward (see Figure 1).